west

 bbc.com/news/t...

-submitted almost 7 years ago by sethb
+submitted about 7 years ago by sethb

 YouTube bans comments on all videos of children

-submitted almost 7 years ago by sethb
+submitted about 7 years ago by sethb

 YouTube bans comments on all videos of children